 Medicines in School and Sun Protection

 LA Health and Safety policy cautions schools against administering drugs and medicines.
 School policy states that we can only administer prescribed medicine which needs to be taken 4 times a day.
-The school’s Medicine Policy is available on request.

 We ask that parents ensure children have a sun hat in school during the summer term and sun cream is applied before school as staff are not permitted to administer this.